Real-time malware process detection and automated process killing: Experimental Results

+Though a high percentage of processes are correctly identified as malicious by the best performing model (RF with 2 alerts and 37 features); it may be that the model detects the malware after it has already caused damage to the endpoint.
+Therefore, instead of looking at the time at which the malware is correctly detected, a live test was carried out with ransomware to measure the percentage of files corrupted with and without the process killing model working.
+This real time test also assesses whether malware can indeed be detected in the early stages of execution or whether the data recording, model inference and process killing is too slow in practice to prevent damage.

-Ransomware is a the broad term given to malware that prevents access to user data (often by encrypting files) and holds the means for retrieving the data (usually a decryption key) from the user until a ransom is paid.
-It is possible to quantify the damage caused by ransomware using the proportion of modified files as Scaife et al. \cite{scaife2016cryptolock} have done in developing a ransomware detection system.
+Ransomware is the broad term given to malware that prevents access to user data (often by encrypting files) and holds the means for restoring the data (usually a decryption key) from the user until a ransom is paid.
+It is possible to quantify the damage caused by ransomware using the proportion of modified files as Scaife et al. \cite{scaife2016cryptolock} have done in developing a real-time ransomware (only) detection system.
+The damage of some malware types are more difficult to quantify owing to their dependence on factors outside the control of the malware.
+For example the damage caused by spyware will depend on what information it is able to obtain so it is difficult to quantify the benefit of killing spyware 5 seconds after execution compared with 5 minutes into execution.
+Ransomware offers a clear metric for the benefits of early detection and process killing.

-From 2000 VirusShare ransomware portable executables it was possible to identify 158 which begin modifying files within the first 30 seconds of execution and do not require internet connection to do so.
-Some may argue that malware will commonly wait for instructions from a C2 server before carrying out the malicious payload but these 158 samples indicate that malware exists which will begin causing problems for the used within seconds of being launched without any such instruction.
-These are the types of malware that the proposed model could have a significant impact on.
+Although the RF with with a minimum of 2 alerts using both process and global data gave the highest F1-score on the test set (81.50), earlier experiments showed that RFs are not one of the most computationally efficient models by comparison with those tested.
+Therefore a decision tree is trained on process-only data (26 features) in case the time-to-classification is important for damage reduction despite the lower F1-score.
+For this reason the decision tree model is used in this test.
+The DT also has a very slightly higher TPR (see Table \ref{tab:4_RFvsDT}) so a higher damage prevention rate may be partially due to the model itself rather than just the fewer features being collected and model classification speed.

+22 fast-acting ransomware files were identified from a separate VirusShare \cite{VirusShare} repository which \textit{(i)} do not require internet connection and \textit{(ii)} begin encrypting files within the first few second of execution.
+The former condition is set because the malicious server may no longer exist and for safety it is not desirable to connect to it if it does.
+These are the types of malware that if the proposed model could block, would save significant damage to the user in a time-frame that it would be difficult for a human to react to.

-The 158 samples were executed for 60 seconds each without the process killing model in place 3 times and the average number of files modified recorded.
-The process killing Random Forest model was then used to detect and kill malicious processes.
-Across the 158 samples, the number of modified files was reduced from 11,680 to 1,595; equivalent to a reduction of 86.34\% fewer files being compromised.
+The 22 samples were executed for 30 seconds each without the process killing model and the number of files modified was recorded.
+The process was repeated with 4 process killing models: DT with min.
+2 alerts and 26 features, RF with min.
+2 alerts and 37 features, AdaBoost regressor with 26 features and GDBT regressor with min.
+4 alerts and 26 features.